 \subsection{Discussion}

-In our simulations, we considered two properties, prediction of outcome and prediction of compliance, of variables that can be used for post-stratification.
+In our simulations, we considered two properties, prediction of the outcome and prediction of compliance type, of variables that can be used for post-stratification.
 Post-stratifying can directly improve precision when using covariates predictive of outcome.
 To gain from a complier-predictive covariate, however, we have to do more than post-stratify: we have to down-weight or drop the ``empty'' or low compliance rate strata.
-The stability gained from dropping such strata is general: in fact, as we show in the supplementary materials, precision gains can be achieved even if stratifying on covariates completely unrelated to compliance or outcome, although this comes with associated bias gains, if overall compliance is low in a one-sided non-compliance context.
-The standard errors of the post-stratified estimators tend to be relatively well calibrated, with the delta approach---that nominally takes into account all forms of uncertainty---actually performing a bit worse than Bloom approach for many of the contexts we explored.
+The stability gained from dropping such strata is general: in fact, as we show in the supplementary materials, precision gains can be achieved even if stratifying on covariates completely unrelated to compliance type or outcome, although this comes with associated bias gains.
+The standard errors of the post-stratified estimators tend to be relatively well calibrated for one-sided but not two-sided noncompliance, with the delta approach---that nominally takes into account all forms of uncertainty---performing notably worse than Bloom approach for many of the contexts we explored.

-These results imply that to exploit a variable predictive of compliance, we would want to be able to create multiple strata from that variable, with some of those strata having very low proportions of compliers.
-This would give a better chance of having estimated compliance rates of zero or close to zero in some strata, which is where the gains come from.
-In particular, a single binary variable is unlikely to be useful unless it can nearly perfectly separate compliers and noncompliers.
-One could in theory combine several binary variables to create many strata; this would work if we are able to create strata with virtually no compliers in them.
-In this vein, analysts could estimate compliance rates by strata to understand whether a candidate variable is likely to be useful for post-stratification.
+These results imply that to exploit a variable predictive of compliance type, analysts need to create multiple strata, and some of those strata need to have a small fraction of compliers.
+A stratification variable of this type provides a better chance of having estimated compliance rates of zero or close to zero in some strata, which is where the gains come from.
+As such, a single binary variable is unlikely to be useful unless it can nearly perfectly separate compliers and noncompliers.
+One strategy could be to combine multiple binary variables to create many strata, which may result in some strata with few compliers in them.